WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Plex/README.md

 # Plex

-Organizes Video, Music And Photos From Personal Media Libraries And Streams Them To Smart Tvs, Streaming Boxes And Mobile Devices.
-This Container Is Packaged As A Standalone Plex Media Server.
-Has Always Been A Top Priority.
-Straightforward Design And Bulk Actions Mean Getting Things Done Faster.
+Organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
+This container is packaged as a standalone Plex Media Server.
+Has always been a top priority.
+Straightforward design and bulk actions mean getting things done faster.

 ---